A long long time ago, I can still remember,

 png) in regardless, so…yeah.

-Normally I use Firefox2, but I tested in Chrome and saw for the first time ever the tab’s loading animation circling the logo, it looks very cool.
+Normally I use Firefox, but I tested in Chrome and saw for the first time ever the tab’s loading animation circling the logo, it looks very cool.

 Below is the original searx logo.
-It was designed back in the day during the great depression…I got after realizing that Google had came out with something that didn’t suck8.
-Nothing against Google, well, not back then.
-But I knew it was going to be the next Ubuntu orange the first time I saw it.
+It was designed back in the day during the great depression…I got after realizing that Google had came out with something that didn’t suck8, Material Design.
+I knew it was going to be the next Ubuntu orange the first time I saw it.

-Wit the logo itself (not Material Design)there’s nothing wrong, I think, I like the rounded font.
+searx logo is OK, I think, for most people.
+I like the rounded font.
 The R could be wider but overall I think it could more condensed kerning1.
-I do have a personal issue the big X which is double the size of the R before it, triggers my OCPD.
-I’m fine with an “X marks the spot” kind of situation, if the spot was indeed being marked with the X, then by all means, but in here, it’s so much bigger (and in color) that it kind of breaks apart the word into “sear X”.
+I do have a personal issue the big X which is double the size of the R before it, it triggers my OCPD.
+I’m fine with an “X marks the spot” kind of situation, if some spot was indeed being marked with the X, then by all means, but in here, it’s so much bigger (and in color) that it kind of breaks apart the word into “sear X”.
 If keeping the giant X was crucial, I’d also add a second X in the proper size and (a closer) color to match the rest of the text, blur a little the giant one to make it seen out of focus or something, like some sort of shahow or projection from the X in the front.
 That’s just me though.

-1: Look at har with the fancy words.
+1: Look at har with them fancy words.
 Honestly I’m not sure if that’s the correct term for how squished together the glyphs are.

-To get the files click on this link then enter your social security number and other fun details like maiden name, and in less than 48 ho…just kidding!— It’s a direct, tracker-less, may I add, link to a fileserver3.
+To get the files click on this link then enter your social security number and other fun details like maiden name, and in less than 48 ho…just kidding!— It’s a direct, tracker-less link to a fileserver3.
 Alternatively, they’re on Github (github.com/vitaprimo/searx).

 SVGs and PNGs are included for each, as well as the original AFDESIGN (Serif Affinity Designer) file.
-SVG though the more arguably the more desirable neutral format, doesn’t support many properties desirable export that aren’t a problem for PNG files.
-PNG files, on the other hand, we know they’re raster files in the end (despite some tricks Adobe Fireworks files had back then) so the whole document resolution was bumped up from the regular resolution of 72dpi to 400dpi.
+SVG though the more arguably the more desirable neutral format, buf it doesn’t support many properties that aren’t a problem for PNG files.
+PNG files, on the other hand, we know they’re raster files in the end (despite some tricks Macromedia/Adobe Fireworks files had back then) so the whole document resolution was bumped up from the regular resolution of 72dpi to 400dpi.

 These are the first three new logos